IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/boiler_fireside.rst

 * number_of_zones: the number of water wall zones are required to maintain the overall energy balance
 * calculate_PA_SA_flows: Depending on the user's selection, this feature builds different parts of the model (config argument: calculate_PA_SA_flows=True or False).

-    * Option1 assumes that users know primary air flowrate, and secondary air flowrate (calculate_PA_SA_flows=False).
+  - Option1 assumes that users know primary air flowrate and secondary air flowrate (if calculate_PA_SA_flows is False).
-    * Option2 assumes that the users provide stoichiometric ratio and primary air to coal ratio to calculate primary air and secondary air flowrates (calculate_PA_SA_flows=True).
+  - Option2 assumes that the users provide stoichiometric ratio and primary air to coal ratio to calculate primary air and secondary air flowrates (if calculate_PA_SA_flows is True).

 * has_platen_superheater: True/False if a platen superheater will be included in the flowsheet
 * has_roof_backpass: True if a roof and backpass heater will be included in the flowsheet
 * surrogate_dictionary: user must provide a dictionary with surrogate models for water wall zones, platen and roof superheaters, NOx, and flyash